iguruspain/comfyui-iguruspain-docker/README.md

   ghcr.io/iguruspain/comfyui-iguruspain-docker:latest
 ```
 ### Note:
-Workflows symbolic link will be generated when ComfyUI-Manager generates profile data then reboot the container.
+The workflows symbolic link will not be generated until ComfyUI-Manager has generated its configuration profile and the container is restarted again.

 ## 2. Access the Interface
 Open your browser at [http://localhost:8188](http://localhost:8188)